GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ## 🛎️ Updates to this commit

-### `./src/middleware.ts:` Fixed the fact that it was not possible to access the dynamic routes of: EventDetail/[id] But now it is possible because the type was added to the object which can be: exact (exact route) or dynamic (dynamic route) and thus performing validation and allowing non-authenticated users to access this route
+### `./src/components/Header:` The layout had an issue where the header wouldn't consistently stay fixed at the top, causing it to overlap with the content and sidebar when the user scrolled.
+This happened because the header had position: sticky and height: fit-content, which varied depending on the content inside, and the sidebar was positioned based on a fixed calculation, resulting in misalignment and unwanted visual behavior.
+The header was changed from position: sticky to position: fixed to ensure it always remained fixed at the top, regardless of scrolling, and a fixed height of 70px was set for the header.

+### `./src/app/globals.css:` Added a 70px padding-top to handle the header and avoid being "below" it.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>

 ##

 ## 🖥 Technologies Used
 <div align='center'>